 I began the Autoimmune Protocol in February of 2017 with the full knowledge that breakfast would be the hardest meal of the day.
 No eggs.
 No grains.
 That basically summed up my breakfasts prior to my diabetes diagnosis!
 We had oatmeal or eggs every single day.
 I loved oatmeal because it was hearty and quick.
 Quick breakfasts were out the window for a while, a fact I had to come to grips with very quickly.

 While this all-important meal of the day did intimidate me at first, I stuck to the AIP diet and found my rhythm.
 Breakfast IS possible without sweets, grains, and eggs.
 I know you might not believe me, but it’s true!
 These are recipes I’ve made over and over again with great success for my family and me.

 I developed this recipe in a hurry one morning, and it quickly became a go-to.
-The juxtaposition of textures is perfection: crunchy kale and soft sweet potatoes both filled with roasty flavor.
+The juxtaposition of textures is perfection: crunchy kale and soft sweet potatoes both filled with a roasty flavor.
 I make our own breakfast sausage, and my current favorite recipe is sage heavy.
 I love sage.
-Most breakfast are just these two dishes, but if I have avocados, I eat half of one to get more fat in my diet.
+Most breakfasts are just these two dishes, but if I have avocados, I eat half of one to get more fat in my diet.
 This breakfast is a winner!

 Sausage and Mushroom Hash

 Hash is a regular at our table.
 I make it all kinds of ways, but the mushroom and roasted butternut squash in this one is killer.
 This is a complete meal all on its own: meat, vegetables, fat, and aromatics.
 I don’t usually add anything else to the plate, just the hash.

 Cooking Tip: Chop all the vegetables the night before.
 Put them in separate containers in the fridge overnight.
 It makes putting this vegetable-heavy meal a breeze the next day!